 Now that you have a feel for exactly what extinction bursts are, it’s probably pretty easy to see how they impact sleep training, right?
 Often, parents who sleep train see extinction bursts happen like this*:

-*Note: this pace is generally right for parents who are using check and console methods.
-Parents using cry it out may see this timeline happen faster; parents using gentle methods, on the other hand, may need to extend this timeline to have an accurate picture.
+*Note: This pace is generally right for parents who are using check and console methods.
+Parents using cry it out may see this timeline happen faster.
+Parents using gentle methods may need to extend this timeline to have an accurate picture.

 As you can imagine, extinction bursts are always confusing and discouraging for parents.
-How can your baby go from making noticeable progress to waking and wailing more often (and more loudly!) than he did before?
+How can your baby go from making noticeable progress to waking and wailing more often?
 This is usually the point when parents think to themselves, “This isn’t working.”

 However, far from being a sign that your sleep coaching isn’t working, an extinction burst like this is actually a sign that you are on the right track!
-Extinction bursts are very normal, from a developmental point of view; your child is responding the way he or she should to the fact that you are no longer doing what you are “supposed” to be doing during night wakings or early nap waking.
+From a developmental point of view, extinction bursts are very normal.
+Your child is responding the way he or she should to the fact that you are no longer doing what you are “supposed” to be doing during wakings.